 Automate and Manage Your Chart of Accounts With Accounting Software

-If you aren’t confident about setting up a chart of accounts from scratch, some accounting software provides templates that can be adapted to meet your business’s needs.
+If you aren’t confident about setting up a chart of accounts from scratch, some accounting software provides templates that can be adapted to meet your business’ needs.
 If the business has an existing paper-based chart of accounts, migrating it to cloud-based accounting software (at a period end, of course) can save time, reduce errors and improve business control.
 Further, NetSuite’s cloud-based financial management software can add dimensions to transaction data at any time, simplifying a chart of accounts’ coding scheme.

 #1 Cloud